 In addition to the consolidation of the existing urban area, new residential development will be located within the Clonburris SDZ planning scheme and at Kilcarbery as set out in Neighbourhood Area map below.
-Clonburris SDZ Planning

-Scheme provides for a further 11,000 new homes within a wider community with retail, employment and services.
-Clonburris will develop homes along the rail line which connects to Dublin City and the rest of the country.
+Clonburris SDZ planning scheme provides for a further 11,000 new homes within a wider community with retail, employment and services.
+This area is 30% highlighted in map 12.2 below.
+Clonburris will develop homes of County along the rail line which connects to Dublin City and the rest of Growth the country.
 Kilcarbery housing development will offer more than 1,000 homes on Local Authority lands.
 The scheme will provide a mixed tenure including 310 social houses to the wider community over 4 years, as well as delivering 50 discounted units to the market.
-In line with the Core Strategy

-33% of County Growth

-Chapter 2, Table 11 outlines that infill and new residential development within this area will facilitate c.
-33% of the County's housing growth.
-This equates to 5,189 new units over the lifetime of the Plan.
+In line with the Core Strategy Chapter 2, Table 10 outlines that infill and new residential development within this area will facilitate c.
+30% of the County's housing growth.
+This equates to 5,385 new units over the lifetime of the plan.

-In line with the provision of Chapter 6: Housing, the policies and objectives of the Plan aim to ensure that new housing is designed in a manner which facilitates the needs of a diverse range of people, providing a balance in terms of unit mix and tenure types.
+In line with the provision of Chapter 6 Housing, the policies and objectives of the plan aim to ensure that new housing is designed in a manner which facilitates the needs of a diverse range of people, providing a balance in terms of unit mix and tenure types.
 The design, function and layout of such schemes can contribute significantly towards the delivery of healthy placemaking and Climate Action.

-Chapter 7 of the Plan contains policies and objectives for sustainable movement that over time, will facilitate an increase in walking, cycling and the use of public transport and a decrease in use of the private car.
+Chapter 7 of the plan contains policies and objectives for sustainable movement that over time, will facilitate an increase in walking, cycling and the use of public transport and a decrease in use of the private car.
 Sustainable Movement Studies carried out as part of the preparation of the Development Plan have informed this process.
 They involved a close examination of movement patterns within neighbourhoods with a view to identifying projects that will encourage active travel and the use of public transport.

-The Studies identify a number of key issues and proposed solutions for this area which are identified below.
+The studies identify a number of key issues and proposed solutions for this area which are identified below.